wp-plugins/trigger-warning-deluxe/readme.txt

 == Description ==

-Trauma trigger is an experience that triggers a traumatic memory in someone who has experienced trauma.
+A trauma trigger is an experience that triggers a traumatic memory in someone who has experienced trauma.
 A trigger is thus a troubling reminder of a traumatic event, although the trigger itself need not be frightening or traumatic.

-Triggers can be quite diverse, appearing in the form of individual people, places, noises, images, smells, tastes, emotions, animals, films, scenes within films, dates of the year, tones of voice, body positions, bodily sensations, weather conditions, time factors, or combinations thereof.
-Triggers can be subtle and difficult to anticipate, and can sometimes exacerbate post-traumatic stress disorder, a condition in which sufferers cannot control the recurrence of emotional or physical symptoms, or of repressed memory.
-A trauma trigger may also be referred to as a trauma stimulus or a trauma stressor.

 Trigger Warning Deluxe is a great way of giving your readers a heads up in what to expect in articles containing potential triggers.

+= Features =

+* Flag posts as potentially triggering with the click of a checkbox
+* Append a trigger warning to the titles of your posts and present a popup describing why the post is flagged as triggering
+* Customize the default trigger warning label and warning message in the administrative panel
+* Optionally override the defaults with post-specific labels and warnings while editing posts
+* Replace triggering inline content with a trigger warning & content toggle by using a [triggerwarning] shortcode

 == Installation ==

 1. Unpack the plugin zip and upload the contents to the /wp-content/plugins/ directory.
 Alternatively, upload the plugin zip via the install screen within the WordPress Plugins manager
 2. Activate the plugin through the Plugins manager in WordPress
-3. Enable Trigger Warnings in the Edit Post page and veil inline content with the [triggerwarning][/triggerwarning] shortcode.
+3. Customize the plugin under Trigger Warning Deluxe in the admin menu.

 == Screenshots ==
+1. Flag posts as triggering in the post editor and optionally override the default label and warning message.
+2. Customize the default trigger label and label.
+3. Trigger posts warn users with a popup.

 == Changelog ==